Brooklyn Enterprise: Founding

 The Enterprise was founded as an amateur club on June 28, 1856, in the neighborhood of Bedford, in Brooklyn, New York.
 At the time, baseball (then spelled as two words — "base ball") was strictly a non-professional sport, played for recreation and exercise.
-There were no organized leagues, and rules often varied by region.
+There were no organized leagues, and rules varied by region as there were as yet no agreed-upon standards of play.

 Shortly after the club was founded, the New York Clipper described the Enterprise Club (as well as the Star Club of South Brooklyn) as “youths ranging from 15 to 18 years of age, who have organized, like thousands of others, for the purpose of perfecting themselves in the various physical exercises, which are so necessary for a development of the mental faculties."

 By contemporaneous journalistic accounts, in their first five seasons, the Enterprise were considered an elite "Junior" class squad.
 "Junior" clubs generally consisted of younger, less experienced, but often highly competitive players, the best of whom might be recruited by Senior clubs.

 The Enterprise were competitive enough to challenge Senior clubs, but often the challenges were not accepted.
 "We understand that the Enterprise club have challenged several of our leading clubs who have not responded as it was expected they would," according to the Brooklyn Daily Eagle.
 "Don’t be afraid of the boys[,] gentlemen, but come out boldly and play them even if there is a chance of your being defeated.
 Those who back out will certainly merit the white feather for an ornament."

 There was an explosive growth of the game regionally and nationally in the late 1850s.
 In 1860, the National Association of Base Ball Players (NABBP), which served to legitimize, standardize, and popularize the game, admitted 21 new teams to its ranks, including the Enterprise.
 "Each new entry was required to pay a $5 admission fee and agree to pay annual dues of $5," wrote baseball historian William Ryczek.
 "Of the new clubs, 13 were from New York state, but the presence of eight from other states was encouraging."
 Upon admission to the NABBP, the Enterprise began the 1861 season officially recognized as a Senior club.